Adaptive proximal algorithms for convex optimization under local Lipschitz continuity of the gradient

 In \cite{malitsky2020adaptive} it was observed that the line of proof therein does not provide any route for generalization to the composite proximal setting.
 Additionally to showing that this is in fact possible, in this work we will actually provide larger stepsizes.
 As better detailed in the discussion before \cref{sec:CL}, the improvement is partially due to tighter estimates of the geometry of \(f\) in which both Lipschitz and (inverse) cocoercivity estimates are taken into account, namely

 for a pair of points \(x^{k-1},x^k\in\R^n\).
 Noting that the denominator of \(\Lk\) or \(\ck\) is zero iff \(\nabla f(x^k)-\nabla f(x^{k-1})=0\) (the latter owing to the Baillon-Haddad theorem \cite[Cor.
-10]{baillon1977quelques}), we stick to the convention \(\frac00=0\) so that both \(\Lk\) and \(\ck\) are (well-defined, positive) real numbers.
+10]{baillon1977quelques}; see \cref{lem:enlarged:ck} for the local version needed here), we stick to the convention \(\frac00=0\) so that both \(\Lk\) and \(\ck\) are (well-defined, positive) real numbers.
 Throughout, we shall also adhere to \(\frac10=\infty\).
 Note that \(\Lk\) and \(\ck\) are the inverse of the Barzilai-Borwein stepsize choices \cite{barzilai1988two}, which have been considered in the setting of gradient descent \cite{raydan1993barzilai,dai2005projected} but whose convergence results are limited to the quadratic setting (see also \cite{tan2016barzilai,burdakov2019stabilized} for extensions).
 Our proposed adaptive proximal gradient scheme \refadaPG{} combines the two estimates and involves the update rule

 on the stepsize.
 Note that whenever \(\gamk\ck \leq 1\) the update reduces to \(\gamk*=\gamk\sqrt{1+\tfrac{\gamk}{\gamma_{k-1}}}\), effectively strictly increasing the stepsize.
 Regardless, this update is easily seen to be less conservative than \eqref{eq:Malitsky:gamk}, the one prescribed in \cite[Alg.
 1]{malitsky2020adaptive}; see \cref{rem:PG:Malitsky} for the details.
-We also point out the recent follow-up work \cite{malitsky2023adaptive} of \cite{malitsky2020adaptive}, subsequent to the preprint version of our manuscript, that also considers the proximal gradient setting (with a different stepsize update) and improves the second term in \eqref{eq:MML_k} by a factor of \(\sqrt 2\) in the smooth case.
+We also point out the recent follow-up work \cite{malitsky2023adaptive} of \cite{malitsky2020adaptive}, subsequent to the preprint version of our manuscript, that also considers the proximal gradient setting (with a different stepsize update) and improves the second term in \eqref{eq:Malitsky:gamk} by a factor of \(\sqrt 2\) in the smooth case.

 In the second part of the paper this idea is extended to the primal-dual setting to address more general problems of the form